zig13/scenzig/README.md

 - Object-orientated from the start
 - More commenting as I go
 - Choices, Actions and Combat Actions will be combined.
 The actions that can be performed are determined by Whitelists and Blacklists
+- Items and Equipment will not be difrentiated.
+Instead equipping 'Iron Sword' will remove it from your inventory and replace it with 'Iron Sword (equipped)' which will Whitelist Actions.
+Equipment slots will be added later along with other Action conditions.
 - Fewer in-script variables.
 Instead of actions affecting the scene directly, they will change the scene ID stored in the Character file and trigger a refresh.
 The script will then print scene description direct from the scene file and assemble valid actions from combined whitelists and blacklists.
 - The only thing that will be stored in-script and not written to the Character file is the effects of equipment and items.
 On Character load and when equipment is taken off or put on, a script will run through inventory contents and genererate an action whitelist and a action blacklist.
 An equipment modifier will also be generated for each variable.
 When a varaible is requested, it will be read from the Character and then have the modifier applied to it.
 - Character creation to be handled by the main engine i.e. based on Actions.
 A blank character will be created based on parameters provided by the main file with no randomisation or player input.
 It's up to the